jporeilly/K8s/Labs/01 Kubernetes/02 kubectl commands/K8s commands.md

 ## <font color='red'> 1.2 K8s Cluster Commands</font>
 By default, kubectl gets configured to access the kubernetes cluster control plane inside minikube when the minikube start command is executed.

+In this lab we're going to:
+* common kubectl commands
+* alias commands

+---

 kubectl version:
 ```